Opryland USA: Shuttering and demolition

 The 1997 "Christmas in the Park" season was billed as a "last chance" for Nashvillians to see Opryland, though only a small portion of the park was open for the season, and many of the larger attractions were already being dismantled.
 The park closed permanently on December 31, 1997.
 In early 1998, the park's remaining merchandise, signage and fixtures were offered to the public in a parking-lot tent sale.

 All five roller coasters and many other large attractions were sold to Premier Parks as part of the auction for $7.034 million.
 The Hangman was relocated immediately to Marine World in Northern California, where it became known as Kong.
 The remainder of the attractions were moved to a field near Thorntown, Indiana, where the company was prepared to revive the dormant Old Indiana Fun Park.
 Those plans were soon scrapped when Premier Parks purchased Six Flags and adopted its corporate name.
 The pieces of Opryland's attractions sat rusting in the Indiana field until 2002, when the site was sold.
-By 2006, the site was cleared, and it is now farmland.
+By 2006, the site had been cleared; it is now farmland.
 Some of the flat rides were sold for scrap metal, while the fate of many of the larger attractions remained unknown.
 However, in 2003, The Rock n' Roller Coaster was reassembled at Six Flags Great Escape in Queensbury, New York, where it became known as Canyon Blaster.
 One of the Wabash Cannonball's cars also appeared at a park in Belgium as part of a Halloween display.

 The Opryland Themepark site was cleared and paved as a parking lot for Opry Mills and the Grand Ole Opry House by July 1998, while construction of the mall took place primarily on the site of the theme park's parking lot.